top of page

 For some women, low sexual desire persists despite addressing other symptoms.
 In these cases, speaking to a GP or a specialist in women’s sexual health is worthwhile; there are medical options available, and a referral to a psychosexual therapist can also be genuinely helpful.

-A: Wholeheartedly yes.
-A landmark study published by The Menopause Society in November 2025 — one of the most comprehensive to date on older women and sex toys — found that many older women use sex toys to promote orgasm, and those who reported 'almost always' or 'always' using sex toys during masturbation were significantly more likely to report 'always' or 'almost always' having an orgasm.
+Wholeheartedly yes.
+A landmark study published by The Menopause Society in November 2025 — one of the most comprehensive to date on older women and sex toys — found that many older women use sex toys to promote orgasm.
+Those who reported 'almost always' or 'always' using sex toys during masturbation were significantly more likely to report 'always' or 'almost always' having an orgasm.

 The study’s authors concluded that because of the prevalence of masturbation and sex-toy use, as well as their relationships to orgasm and possible improved health outcomes and wellbeing, older women could benefit from receiving more information from their healthcare professionals on these topics.

 Sexual wellness does not have a cut-off point.
 The physical benefits of regular stimulation — maintained tissue health, improved circulation, hormonal wellbeing — are just as relevant at 65 as they are at 50.
-An increasing number of older women are living alone, either because of divorce, widowhood, or an intentional choice to remain single, and sex-toy companies are increasingly designing and marketing toys specifically for those in menopause and beyond.
+An increasing number of older women are living alone, either due to divorce, widowhood, or an intentional choice to remain single.
+Sex-toy companies are increasingly designing and marketing toys specifically for those in menopause and beyond.

-A: Very much so — but it’s worth pushing through that feeling.
-Research suggests that 77% of women feel uncomfortable seeking medical attention for menopausal symptoms, which means a significant proportion are suffering in silence or missing out on effective treatments.
+Feeling embarrassed talking to your GP about this is very common.
+Research suggests that 77% of women feel uncomfortable seeking medical attention for menopausal symptoms.
+This means a significant proportion are suffering in silence or missing out on effective treatments.
 Your GP has these conversations regularly and will not be surprised or uncomfortable.
-If you find it difficult to raise the topic, you can simply say: “I’m experiencing some sexual health symptoms since going through the menopause, and I’d like to talk about my options.”
+If you find it difficult to raise the topic, you can simply say: “I’m experiencing some sexual health symptoms since going through menopause, and I’d like to talk about my options.”
 That’s enough to open the door.
-You can also self-refer to a menopause specialist clinic in many parts of the UK, or use resources from organisations such as the British Menopause Society or The Menopause Charity as a starting point.
+You can also self-refer to a menopause specialist clinic in many parts of the UK or use resources from organisations such as the British Menopause Society or The Menopause Charity as a starting point.

-A: That menopause does not mark the end of sexual wellness — it marks a change that, with the right information and tools, is entirely manageable.
+The most important takeaway from all of this is that menopause does not mark the end of sexual wellness.
+It marks a change that, with the right information and tools, is entirely manageable.
 The research is clear: regular sexual activity, vibrator use, appropriate lubrication, and, where suitable, medical treatment all contribute to better physical health, better mental health, and better quality of life in this stage of life.
 The main barrier for most women is not the absence of solutions — it is access to honest, practical information.
 Hopefully, this is a useful start.

 Sources & Further Reading on Menopause and Sexual Wellness